Picking

 We then tip the pulp, or ‘pomace’, straight into our hydro-press, a device normally associated with wine-making.
 Compared to a traditional mechanical press, the yields are a little lower but its gentle action optimises the flavour of the juice.
 A rubber bladder is gradually filled with water, squeezing the pomace against a perforated stainless steel drum.
 As the pressure increases the juices flow.
 Children mysteriously reappear at this point in the process, ‘helping’ to sample this particular blend of apples for the first time.

-We sieve the pale golden juice into a holding tank (unless we’re making a batch of cider vinegar, see below), adding a tiny quantity of vitamin C. Known as the Pedersen process after its inventor, this procedure allows certain oxidation reactions which enhance the fresh ‘just picked’ flavour, but prevents browning of tannins and excessive sedimentation.
+We sieve the pale golden juice into a holding tank (unless we’re making a batch of cider vinegar, see below), adding a tiny quantity of vitamin C. Known as the Pedersen process after its inventor, this procedure allows certain oxidation reactions which enhance the fresh just picked taste, but prevents browning of tannins, excessive sedimentation, and ‘cooked’ flavours from pasteurising.
 We then promptly bottle the juice by hand, and pasteurise each bottle in a hot water bath.
 This ‘sets’ the pectin cloud and extends the shelf life from a few days to a few years without impairing the flavour.

 Apple cider vinegar